Frederick Wentworth (Persuasion): Character

-Over eight years before the novel opens, Frederick Wentworth travelled to Somerset after being made commander in consequence of the British naval action off St Domingo (1806).
-He was not immediately sent back to sea, but went to stay with his brother, Reverend Edward Wentworth, ashore as the curate of Monkford.
+Over eight years before the novel opens, Frederick Wentworth travelled to Somerset after being promoted to commander in reward for his participation in the 1806 Battle of San Domingo.
+He was not immediately sent back to sea, but went to stay with his brother, Reverend Edward Wentworth, the curate of Monkford.
 Frederick and Anne fell in love and got engaged.
 Later, Anne broke off the engagement on the advice of her godmother, Lady Russell, who saw him as an unsuitable choice due to his lack of fortune and connections, as well as his enrollment in a dangerous profession.
 Further, Anne was young and might have more choices in her future.
 Disappointed and resentful, Wentworth left the area.

 Captain Wentworth returns from the Napoleonic Wars in 1814, successful, and with prize money of 25,000 pounds to his credit.
-Anne's conditions have also changed as her father, a spendthrift baronet, has to lease his country house, Kellynch Hall, to Admiral and Mrs Croft, and move to Bath to lower his expenses.
+Anne's conditions have also changed as her father, a spendthrift baronet, has had to lease his country house, Kellynch Hall, to Admiral and Mrs Croft, and move to Bath to lower his expenses.
 Anne currently is visiting her married younger sister, Mary Musgrove, at Uppercross.
 Mrs Croft is sister to Frederick Wentworth, and he visits her once she and her husband are settled.

 Captain Wentworth has not forgiven Anne.
-Without much thought, he is sociable and most gentlemanly with both Musgrove sisters, Henrietta and Louisa, sisters to Mary's husband Charles, seeing Anne often as part of the Uppercross social circle.
+Without much thought, he is sociable with both Musgrove sisters, Henrietta and Louisa, sisters to Mary's husband Charles.
+Wentworth is therefore seeing Anne often as part of the Uppercross family circle.
 Henrietta re-connects with her fiancé, Charles Hayter.
 Wentworth talks about a firm mind, influencing Louisa to be more demanding than usual.
 When others talk to him as if his engagement to Louisa is all but announced, he realizes from honour that he must marry her if she so wishes.